 We are proud to provide monthly diabetic educational classes at our Elizabethton location.
 At these sessions, you will learn about: What diabetes is, the importance of checking blood sugar levels, A1C and how it affects blood sugar, meal planning, exercise and more!

-If you would like to join one of these classes, please call or text our office at (423) 929-2584 or talk to your provider at your next visit.
+If you would like to join one of these classes, please call or text our Care Coordination team at (423) 431-0517 or talk to your provider at your next visit.

 Fundus Photo Eye Exam